 About the time we summited Waterman, things started to cook.
 The canopy of protective clouds was beginning to thin and dissipate and some cumulus cells were starting to build.
 I wondered if we would make it back to the car before it dumped.

 We didn’t.
 About 30 minutes later, as we worked down the back side of Mt.
 Waterman toward the junction with the Twin Peaks trail, we heard our first grumbling of thunder.
 In another 30 minutes it started to rain; slowly at first, with large icy drops, then building in intensity, as prescribed in long established thunderstorm protocols.
 Periodic claps of thunder echoed overhead, and to the north and east.

 About 3 or 4 miles of trail remained.
 Here, the trail winds in and out of side-canyons and for the most part is well below the main ridge, but at some points it is very exposed.
 Minutes before, we had run past a lightning scarred Jeffrey Pine.
 Burned and blackened, the bolt had killed the tree.
 I pick up the pace and try to put the tree out of mind.

-It rains hard for a while and then the intensity diminishes.
-The air temperature doesn’t drop and the wind isn’t strong.
+It rained hard for a while and then the intensity diminished.
+The air temperature didn’t drop and the wind wasn’t strong.
 It seems most of the lightning is cloud-to-cloud and away from us.
 I’m drenched, but happy — instead of being fierce and frightful, this thunderstorm has been almost puffy-cloud friendly.

 In steady rain, we cross Hwy 2 and jog up the trail toward the Three Points parking lot (5920′).
 As we near our cars, we’re startled by a loud boom of thunder directly over our heads — a not so gentle reminder that thunderstorms come in all sizes, and none come with a guarantee.by